 Mineral Elementary School operated until the early 2000s, when it was surplussed by its school district due to the declining student population in Mineral.
 (The original school was built in the 1910s or 1920s, but was burned to the ground by a student firebug.
 The building as we know it was built in 1947.)
 After Mineral Elementary closed, two Mineral residents purchased it and ran it from 2005 to 2010 as the Mineral Lake Events Center, offering a variety of types of events.

-Since 2014, Mineral School has worked diligently not only to solidify our organizational structure — forming a board and lease agreement with the real estate organization, securing fiscal sponsorship with arts facilitator Shunpike, reviving the kitchen, and launching our residency and other artist programs — but also on getting to know the welcoming community in Mineral and the nearby towns of Morton, Ashford, and Eatonville.
-We’ve also gotten to know the friendly female ghost who likes to hide keys and make noise.
+Since 2014, Mineral School has worked diligently to find a sustainable organizational structure.
+We’ve formed and reformed our board, structured a real estate license with our landlord, secured fiscal sponsorship with arts facilitator Shunpike, revived the kitchen, painted the building head to toe with artist volunteers’ help, and launched our residency and other artist programs.
+We’ve also gotten to know the welcoming community in Mineral and the nearby towns of Morton, Ashford, and Eatonville.
+And we’ve established friendly relations with the frisky girl ghost who hides keys and makes noise.
 Read more about our artist programs and plans here.